borishejblum/rri-phds-ub.github.io/README.md

     You can add more markdown text here.

-- To add a picture, [add an image in `assets/img/people/`](https://github.com/smatch-pepr-sn/smatch-pepr-sn.github.io/upload/gh-pages/assets/img/people), and update the header above with its name
+- To add a picture, [add an image in `assets/img/people/`](https://github.com/rri-phds-ub/rri-phds-ub.github.io/upload/gh-pages/assets/img/people), and update the header above with its name

 # Adding publications

 We are use HAL to deposit publications and automatically create a publication list.
-Make sure to adequatly identify the ANR funding for SMATCH (code **ANR-22-PESN-0003**) in your publication/preprint deposit **metadata on *HAL***, and the reference will appear on the website ~~magically~~ automatically.
+Make sure to adequatly identify the funding from the RRI PHDS (quote "RRI PHDS" in the funding metadata section in HAL) in your publication/preprint deposit **metadata on *HAL***, and the reference will appear on the website ~~magically~~ automatically.

 # Adding events

-Add a specific line describing the event in the markdown file in [`events.md`](https://github.com/smatch-pepr-sn/smatch-pepr-sn.github.io/edit/gh-pages/events.md).
+Add a specific line describing the event in the markdown file in [`events.md`](https://github.com/rri-phds-ub/rri-phds-ub.github.io/edit/gh-pages/events.md).

 # Adding softwares

-Add a specific line describing the software in the markdown file in [`softwares.md`](https://github.com/smatch-pepr-sn/smatch-pepr-sn.github.io/edit/gh-pages/softwares.md).
+Add a specific line describing the software in the markdown file in [`softwares.md`](https://github.com/rri-phds-ub/rri-phds-ub.github.io/edit/gh-pages/softwares.md).